FranciscoOrdonez/Movie-Recommender-systems-and-big-data-in-Matlab/README.md

 EXTRACT

 The extract dataset comes from grouplens page at  "http://files.grouplens.org/datasets/movielens/" and use "ml-10m.zip".
 This data set contains 10000054 ratings and 95580 tags applied to 10681 movies by 71567 users of the online movie recommender service MovieLens.
 Users were selected at random for inclusion.
 All users selected had rated at least 20 movies.
 Unlike previous MovieLens data sets, no demographic information is included.
 Each user is represented by an id, and no other information is provided.
 The data are contained in three files, movies.dat, ratings.dat and tags.dat.
 Also included are scripts for generating subsets of the data to support five-fold cross-validation of rating predictions.
 The extraction downloads data into a zip file, unzip the file to have on disk the files "movies.dat" and "ratings.dat".
 The "movies.dat" file is passed to a database table "moviesTbl" and the "rating.dat" file is passed to a database tall table "ratingsTbl".

+Working with the ratings data

+While the movie data was small enough to use an ordinary table variable, the ratings data is typically much larger*.
+In this section we outline methods for importing and working with 'out-of-memory' data.

+Create a datastore to interface with ratings file

+Because of the prohibitive size of the ratings data, we will not import it directly into an ordinary in-memory variable like table or array.
+Instead, we will interface with the file via a datastore.
+A datastore provides a way to access data in a file or collection of files with the same structure without loading it all into memory.
+A datastore eliminates the need to write custom file I/O routines to import or export data.
+The type of datastore used depends on the type of data in the files and how it is organized- see the documentation for more information.
+For the current example, we will create a tabularTextDatastore to interface with ratings.csv.

-You can find the MATLAB code for EXTRACT in [EXTRACT DATA FROM GROUPLENS INTO TABLES](recommender-coding/extract).
+You can find the MATLAB code for EXTRACT in [here](recommender-coding/extract).

 MANIPULATE A TABLE